This article is about using aluminum boats in saltwater and how to protect it.

 Here’s a further look into what saltwater does to aluminum and various components in your boat.

 In the presence of other metals, except Zinc and Magnesium, aluminum dissolves away.
 This is what is known as galvanic corrosion, do you remember your science classes?
 Don’t worry, there is not going to be a test.
 Just know that when aluminum is in electrical contact with other dissimilar metals, it experiences a galvanic reaction losing some of its items to the other metal.

-When it comes to boats, saltwater facilitates electrical contact.
-So if your boat with an aluminum Thru-Hull is sitting in saltwater next to another boat with a different Thru-Hull, say bronze, expect your boat to get corroded.
+When it comes to aluminum vessels, saltwater facilitates electrical contact.
+So if your boat with an aluminum hull is sitting in saltwater next to another boat with a different Thru-Hull, say bronze, expect your boat to get corroded.

 For galvanic corrosion to occur, the metals in electrical contact must have different chemical activities.
 That is to say, one metal must be less active in the electrochemical schoolyard than the other.
 In the electrochemical series, Magnesium is the most active metal followed by Zinc then our friend Aluminium, followed by Iron, Steel, Brass, etc. in that order.

 Aluminum is good in both coastal and inland waters

 When not in contact with different metals, aluminum on its falls apart reasonably slowly, so there’s no danger if in saltwater or freshwater.
 All you have to worry about is fouling.
 Use bottom paint to keep your boat clean.
 But if you want to play it safe, a protective paint coating that uses an electrical barrier to keep water from aluminum is good for boats in both types of water.

 When painting your boat, however, the aluminum potion above the waterline can be left bare.
 This is because, with continuous exposure to oxygen, the aluminum part will develop a protective aluminum oxide layer that stops further corrosion.